 The Edificio Kavanagh, located in Buenos Aires, Argentina, is a prime example of the Art Deco style blended with rationalist architecture.
 The building was completed in the 1930s.

 One of the building’s most notable design elements is its height.
 The building stands 31 stories tall, which was an impressive feat of engineering for its time, and it was the tallest building in South America when it was completed.
-Architects Gregorio Sánchez, Ernesto Lagos, and Luis Maria de la Torre blended the Art Deco style, which emphasizes ornamental decoration and the use of materials such as marble, granite, and glass, with the rationalist style, which emphasizes functionality, simplicity, and geometric shapes.
+Local architects Gregorio Sanchez, Ernesto Lagos, and Luis Maria de la Torre effectively incorporated Art Deco with rationalist style, Art Deco stressing ornamental decoration and the extensive use of materials like marble, granite, and glass as opposed to rationalist style that was regarded as functional, simple geometric shaped sculptures.

 8. The Waldorf Astoria Hotel